-Phil is the CEO of Ascentis, a leading Awarding Organisation, with responsibility for corporate performance and strategic development.
+Phil is the Group CEO of the Ascentis, a leading Awarding Organisation, with responsibility for corporate performance and strategic development.
 Phil is also the Chairman of International Dyslexia Learning Solutions Ltd, a subsidiary of Ascentis that provides specialist dyslexia and dyscalculia software to schools in the UK and overseas.

 A Member of the Institute of Directors, Phil has a M.Ed in Educational Studies, M.Sc. in Human Biology, and B.Sc (Hons) in Biology, and is a qualified teacher.
 Following a successful period as a school teacher in two comprehensives, Phil moved into the Further Education Sector, where he developed his career as a Lecturer, a Head of Faculty, and an Assistant Principal at FE colleges in the North West.

 Phil is also a member of the Governing Board at Nelson and Colne College and the Chair of the College's Adult Community Learning (ACL) Advisory Board.

 1. What does Colleges Week mean to Ascentis?